Hey, I’m Ruth

-But luckily, working in the creative world helped me accept myself and express myself in ways that made everything OK.
+But luckily, working in the creative world in London helped me accept myself and express myself in ways that made everything OK.
 And to get paid to tell stories?
 Well that’s like liquid gold to my DNA.

 When I first got pregnant I was working for a digital agency, as a client partner, it’s where I met my husband (he was the head of Tech) and in the aftermath of the craziness of new parenthood, we moved back to York and I set up an agency.